-Real property that the federal government maintains in trust or that is in restricted fee status for individual tribe members can be mortgaged with the approval of the Secretary of the Interior.
+Real property that the federal government maintains in trust or that is in restricted fee status for individual tribe members can be mortgaged, generally, with the approval of the Secretary of the Interior.

-If the land is tribal trust land or tribal restricted fee land, mortgaged property is typically set up as a leasehold estate.
-To mortgage a leasehold, the individual tribal government must first approve a residential lease agreement and the lease must be executed by the tribe (the lessor) and borrower (the lessee) and approved by the Secretary of the Interior.
+If the land is tribal trust land or tribal restricted fee land, mortgaged property is sometimes set up as a leasehold estate.
+To mortgage a leasehold, the individual tribal government must typically first approve a residential lease agreement, and the lease must be executed by the tribe (the lessor) and borrower (the lessee) and approved by the Secretary of the Interior.

-In this set up, the lender holds a security interest in the leasehold, not the property.
-Therefore, it is this lease, and not the land itself, that the lender can seize if the borrower defaults on the loan.
+In this setup, the lender holds a security interest in the leasehold, not the property.
+So, it is this lease, and not the land itself, that the lender can seize if the borrower defaults on the loan.
 The title to the property remains in trust for the tribe.

-As a general rule, state courts do not have subject matter jurisdiction over lawsuits brought by non-Native Americans since Native American tribes are sovereign nations.
-However, when it comes to a defaulted mortgage loan, the foreclosure will be processed through the legal system that has jurisdiction over mortgage loans, which may include tribal or state court.
+As a general rule, state courts don't have subject matter jurisdiction over lawsuits brought by non-Native Americans because Native American tribes are sovereign nations.
+But when it comes to a defaulted mortgage loan, the foreclosure will be processed through the legal system that has jurisdiction over mortgage loans, which might include tribal or state court.

-Due to specific jurisdictional limitations on trust properties, most foreclosures of trust property (whether tribal or individual) will be completed in tribal court, unless the particular tribal code grants state jurisdiction.
-(Many tribal codes dictate how creditors can repossess collateral or otherwise obtain relief if a borrower should default on a loan.)
+Due to specific jurisdictional limitations on trust properties, foreclosures of trust property (whether tribal or individual) are generally completed in tribal court unless the particular tribal code grants state jurisdiction.
+Many tribal codes dictate how creditors can repossess collateral or otherwise obtain relief if a borrower should default on a loan.

-The foreclosure of restricted fee properties may take place in tribal court or the state court in the county where the property is located.
+The foreclosure of restricted fee properties might take place in tribal court or the state court in the county where the property is located.
 If no tribal foreclosure law exists or the tribal court chooses not to exercise jurisdiction over foreclosures, the foreclosure will typically be completed in state court in accordance with the laws of that state.
-(You can find foreclosure laws for each of the 50 states here.)
 The loan documents may also confer jurisdiction to the applicable state courts.